TeamSparkAI/toolvault/docs/policies.md

 ## Application and instance configuration

-Some filters or actions could require configuration
+Some conditions or actions could require configuration
-- Filters could require applicaiton-level config (DLP system config, etc)
+- Conditions could require applicaiton-level config (DLP system config, etc)
-- Filters could require filter-instance params (regexes to match, validator function, etc)
+- Conditions could require condition-instance params (regexes to match, validator function, etc)
 - Actions could require application-level config (SIEM config, etc)
 - Actions could require action-level params (what to send to log/SIEM, etc, examples?)

-Some filters or actions may need more context than just the text when being called during processing
+Some conditions or actions may need more context than just the text when being called during processing
 - They will need their application-level config, if any
 - They will need their params
 - They may need to know the serverId (for pinning validator)
-- They may need access to models/data (pinning validator) or other servies (secrets manager service for secrets filter)
+- They may need access to models/data (pinning validator) or other servies (secrets manager service for secrets condition)

 ## Module system

-For each policy we have a list of policy filters and policy actions, with their respective instance confugration We apply the policy filters, which produce alerts, then we send those alers to the configured policy actions
+For each policy we have a list of policy conditions and policy actions, with their respective instance confugration We apply the policy conditions, which produce alerts, then we send those alers to the configured policy actions

-Policy filter instances will have name/notes (as current)
+Policy condition instances will have name/notes (as current)

-All policy filters will produce alerts
+All policy conditions will produce alerts
 - Currently alerts contain filterName and array of matches
 - It seems like we will need to add some more context?
 Look at examples.
   - For something like pinning, new tool showed up, tool disappeard, tool description changed, tool schema changed, etc
   - This would be per match (at least in this specific case)
-- Some filters may produce alert "matches" with no matching text
+- Some conditions may produce alert "matches" with no matching text
   - Message validator might have a "exceeds maximum message size" alert that doesn't relate to any specific text match
-- Some filters might want to add metadata to alerts or alert matchs (for example, confident score for a secret or DLP match)
+- Some conditions might want to add metadata to alerts or alert matchs (for example, confident score for a secret or DLP match)
   - Maybe the matches contain a description, the match data (optional), and then a metadata JSON object (optional)
   - The metadata will be available to actions
     - Some actions may know about sepcific metadata
     - Some actions may allow metadata to be accessed generally (through tokens, for example, like "DLP leak detected with confidence $match.score")
       - This might imply that the user knows about the metadata
-      - Should alert metadata schema be part of the policy filter definition?
+      - Should alert metadata schema be part of the policy condition definition?

 Some of those alerts will be specific text matches (suitable for text replacement action)